microsoftgraph/msgraph-sdk-powershell/src/Security/beta/docs/Update-MgBetaSecurityThreatIntelligenceHost.md

     - `[Host <IMicrosoftGraphSecurityHost>]`: host
     - `[LastSeenDateTime <DateTime?>]`: The most recent date and time when this web component was observed by Microsoft Defender Threat Intelligence.
 The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
 For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z.
     - `[Name <String>]`: A name running on the artifact, for example, Microsoft IIS.
     - `[Version <String>]`: The component version running on the artifact, for example, v8.5.
-This should not be assumed to be strictly numerical.
+This shouldn't be assumed to be strictly numerical.
   - `[Cookies <IMicrosoftGraphSecurityHostCookie[]>]`: The hostCookies that are associated with this host.
     - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
     - `[Domain <String>]`: The URI for which the cookie is valid.